 Want to know how to run a business without you at the helm?

 You’ve probably wondered at one point in your entrepreneurial life if it was possible to manage a business and not be in the thick of things, because perhaps you want time to have a baby, or hike Machu Picchu, or enroll in an Intensive Business Mastermind course.

-Whichever it is for you, being stuck in all the ‘doing’ of the day-to-day operations of your business can ruin any chance at gaining the entrepreneurial freedom needed to fully honour such important life events.
+Whatever it is that you want, being stuck in managing a business and all the ‘doing’ of the day-to-day operations can ruin any chance at gaining the entrepreneurial freedom needed to fully honour such important life events.